Poland's Tusk takes EU helm, promising leadership

-"Europe has to secure its borders and support those in the neighborhood who share our values," he said in English at a brief handover ceremony during which he admitted being "a little nervous".
+"Europe has to secure its borders and support those in the neighbourhood who share our values," he said in English at a brief handover ceremony during which he admitted being "a little nervous".

 He also said the coming year would be crucial for relations between Europe and the United States, with the world's two biggest trading blocs negotiating a free trade agreement that faces opposition on both sides of the Atlantic.